 Jack Nicholson plays Randle McMurphy, a criminal who feigns insanity in order to serve his time in a mental institution instead of hard labor.
 He soon discovers, however, that hospital life is no easy sentence.
 McMurphy is surrounded by delusionals, neurotics, paranoids, and the ward he’s in is run by the authoritarian and inhumane Nurse Ratched.
 But he adapts and soon inspires the other patients to dream about a life on the outside instead of just surviving while they are in captivity.

 An alternative name for “Working Titles” (our series where we dig into movie clothing) could just as easily have been “Jack Nicholson Looks Deranged in Workwear in the 1970s”.
-We’ve already covered his turn as homicidal husband in The Shining, and Cuckoo’s Nest is no exception.
-With a watch cap, A-2 bomber jacket, chambray shirt, jeans, and workboots, his blend of workwear with military surplus represents the typical counterculture garb of the early 1960s.
+We’ve already covered his turn as the homicidal husband in The Shining, and Cuckoo’s Nest is no exception.
+With a watch cap, A-2 flight jacket, chambray shirt, jeans, and workboots, his blend of workwear with military surplus represents the typical counterculture garb of the early 1960s.

 His clothing also signals his individualism and defiant nature.
 The rest of the patients wear leisure clothes–robes, slippers, and pajamas–they expect to do nothing more than sit around.
 But McMurphy doesn’t fit the environment, he’s dressed to work a day on the docks or pave a road not watch tv and play cards.
 And considering the heavy Christ imagery throughout the rest of the film (he makes a mute man speak, “baptizes” the other men with a hydrotherapy machine, ultimately sacrifices himself for their freedom, and he even takes them fishing) it wouldn’t be shocking to learn McMurphy was a carpenter before his arrest.